SabBits/BDIX_Checker/README.md

 - Grabs Latest BDIX Server List From Internet And I Update Them Regularly
 - No Need To Download Again Manually For BDIX Server List Update
 - Shows Only Downloadable Servers
+- Saves Working Servers In A TXT File
 - 🚨 Currently, Most Of The FTP Servers Are In This Programme But TV Servers Are Coming Soon

 # 💛 Contact Me: